 Bilby.
 Use for code changes or language-specific code quality reviews in any language (Rust, Python, Go, TypeScript/JS, frontend).

 Use for reviewing PRs or auditing project consistency across code, configs, docs, and tests.
-Read-only — NOT for language-specific code quality.
+Does not modify reviewed code (writes reports only); NOT for language-specific code quality.

 Use to validate that code matches requirements.
 Audits test coverage against specs, executes tests, and reports all mismatches.